 I made panels and put mustachioed men inside.

 You know who uses panels beautifully?
-The amazing sketchbook artist Katie Moody!
+The incredible sketchbook artist Katie Moody!
 So I asked her for her take on drawing in this format.
 Here’s what she said:

 Panels really help break down the fear of a blank page!
 It feels much easier to fill smaller spaces than one big one, and they’re so versatile too.
 You can use one image split into different views, or use totally different images and make them work cohesively in a panel layout!
 If you’re short on time, it’s also a great way to break up art into more manageable chunks by filling just a panel at a time!